Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

-An elegant way to write down $p^{\rm ss}_i$ is through its diagrammatic representation in terms of spanning trees \cite{hill1966studies,schnakenberg1976network}.
-The solution reads as follows:
+When all the rates are linear, ${p}_i^\mathrm{ss}$ can be written in terms of spanning trees according to matrix-tree theorem \cite{hill1966studies,schnakenberg1976network}.
+In the non-linear case, {all steady-states satisfying $\omega_{ij}(\mathbf{p}^\mathrm{ss})\neq 0$, $\forall\, i,j$ \footnote{There may exist boundary steady-states with vanishing concentrations that do not satisfy this condition \cite{supplemental_material}.
+Our derivation does not hold for these solutions.}, can be written through the following spanning-tree decomposition}

-where $\mathcal{N}$ is the normalization factor, and $A_i(T_\mu;\mathbf{p}^{ss})$ the product of the rates of the $\mu$-th spanning tree, $T_\mu$, directed towards the state $i$, with the sum running over all possible spanning trees.
-Notice that $A_i(T_\mu;\mathbf{p}^{ss})$ generally depends on the solution itself, $\mathbf{p}^{\rm ss}$, as some transition rates might be non-linear.
-Hence, Eq.~\eqref{SolTree} is closed only for uni-molecular reaction networks but is self-consistent for all other cases governed by Eq.~\eqref{ME}.
+where $\mathcal{N}$ is the normalization factor, and $A_i(T_\mu;\mathbf{p}^\mathrm{ss})$ the product of the rates of the $\mu$-th spanning tree, $T_\mu$, directed towards the state $i$, with the sum running over all possible spanning trees. {Since $A_i(T_\mu;\mathbf{p}^\mathrm{ss})$ depends on $\mathbf{p}^{\rm ss}$ in the non-linear case, Eq.~\eqref{SolTree} provides a closed-form solution only for uni-molecular networks, while it must be solved self-consistently in all other cases.
+Eq.~\eqref{SolTree} can be verified by substituting it into Eq.~\eqref{ME}.}

-To gain intuition about the relevance of spanning trees, consider the ratio $K_{ij}^{\rm eq}(T_\mu)\equiv A_i(T_\mu;\mathbf{p}^{ss})/A_j(T_\mu;\mathbf{p}^{ss})$.
-It corresponds to the product of the ratios between forward and backward rates along each edge of the reaction pathway connecting $i$ and $j$ and belonging to spanning tree $T_\mu$.
-Indeed, all the edges outside this reaction pathway cancel out in the ratio.
-Moreover, for each spanning tree $T_\mu$, the reaction pathway connecting any two states is unique.
-We remark that any ratio of forward and backward transition rates along the same edge is $\hat{k}_{lm}/\hat{k}_{ml} = k_{lm}/k_{ml}$ since the non-linear factor is symmetric.
-Finally, due to the generalized detailed balance, $K^{\rm eq}_{ij}(T_\mu)$ is a pseudo-equilibrium quantity, as it does not depend on the kinetics but only on thermodynamic properties. $K^{\rm eq}_{ij}(T_\mu)$ also quantified the ratio of the probabilities of $i$ and $j$ if they were connected only through $T_{\mu}$.
-In Fig.~\ref{fig:MTT}, we derive it in a simple example.
+To gain intuition about the relevance of spanning trees, consider the ratio $K_{ij}^{\rm eq}(T_\mu)\equiv A_i(T_\mu;\mathbf{p}^\mathrm{ss})/A_j(T_\mu;\mathbf{p}^\mathrm{ss})$.
+It corresponds to the product of the ratios between forward and backward rates along each edge of the reaction pathway connecting $i$ and $j$ and {belonging to $T_\mu$.
+Indeed, all edges} outside this reaction pathway cancel out in the ratio.
+Moreover, {for each $T_\mu$}, the reaction pathway connecting any two states is unique.
+We remark that any ratio of forward and backward transition rates along the same edge is $\hat{k}_{lm}/\hat{k}_{ml} = k_{lm}/k_{ml}$ since {non-linear terms are symmetric}. {Finally, due to the local detailed balance, $K^{\rm eq}_{ij}(T_\mu)$ is a pseudo-equilibrium quantity,} as it does not depend on the kinetics but only on thermodynamic properties.
+In Fig.~\ref{fig:MTT}, we {show} a simple example.

-The main result of this Letter gives an upper and lower bound on the ratio of probabilities of any two states, $i$ and $j$, in terms of pseudo-equilibrium quantities \cite{supplemental_material}:
+The main result of this Letter gives an upper and lower bound on the ratio of probabilities of any two {stable steady-states \footnote{It has been conjectured that boundary states are unstable and unreacheable in weakly-reversible CRNs \cite{feinberg1987chemical} and proven in different scenarios \cite{anderson,craciun,autocatalysis,angeli}.
+The stability requirement is also physically motivated.} \cite{supplemental_material} of a catalytic isomerization CRN}, $i$ and $j$, in terms of pseudo-equilibrium quantities: